Shlomo Giora Shoham: Awards

-In 2003 Shoham received the Israel Prize in 2003.
-Upon this, the statement of the jury read: “Prof. Shlomo Giora Shoham is awarded the EMET Prize for his contribution to the formulation of original and profound ideas in varied fields of criminology and penal theory, and for setting himself the goal of developing criminology as a scientific socio-legal branch.
-He was one of the pioneers and path-finders in Israel in teaching and research of the field, including the founding of institutes of criminology and criminal law at the Bar-Ilan and Tel Aviv universities."
 In 1975 he was the Israel recipient of the Presidential Citation for “outstanding achievement in the field of criminology” from the American Society of Criminology.
 Two years later he received the Sellin-Glueck Award from the American Society of Criminology.
 He received a Medal of Honor presented from the French prime minister for his contribution in the field of international criminology.
 In 1991 he received the Annual Award of the World Society of Legal Medicine, for Significant Scientific Contribution.
+Shoham received the Israel Prize in 2003.
+In 2007 he was awarded the EMET Prize, the jury statement for this award reads: “Prof. Shlomo Giora Shoham is awarded the Emet Prize for his contribution to the formulation of original and profound ideas in varied fields of criminology and penal theory, and for setting himself the goal of developing criminology as a scientific socio-legal branch.
+He was one of the pioneers and path-finders in Israel in teaching and research of the field, including the founding of institutes of criminology and criminal law at the Bar-Ilan and Tel Aviv universities."